Oklahoma 61, George Mason 43

 No. 21 Oklahoma 61, George Mason 43: Buddy Hield scored 15 of his 17 points in the first half as the host Sooners concluded non-conference play with their fifth victory in six games.

-Hield sparked Oklahoma (9-3), scoring 13 points in the final 8 1/2 minutes of the first half as the Sooners overcame a sluggish start.
-Isaiah Cousins added 11 points while TaShawn Thomas contributed nine points and seven rebounds despite being hindered by foul trouble.
+Hield sparked Oklahoma (9-3), scoring 13 points in the final nine minutes of the first half as the Sooners overcame a sluggish start.
+Isaiah Cousins added 11 points and TaShawn Thomas contributed nine points and seven rebounds despite being hindered by foul trouble.

-Shevon Thompson scored nine points to go with 11 rebounds for the Patriots (5-7) and freshman Isaiah Jackson added nine points and a season-high four steals.
-George Mason finished 0-of-14 from 3-point range and shot a season-worst 29.5 percent as its three-game winning streak ended.
+Shevon Thompson scored nine points to go with 11 rebounds for the Patriots (5-7) and Isaiah Jackson added nine points and four steals.
+George Mason finished 0-of-14 from 3-point range and shot a season-worst 29.5 percent overall as its three-game winning streak ended.

-Oklahoma missed 11 of its first 15 shots as George Mason built a 9-8 lead eight minutes in, but freshman Khadeem Lattin’s layup started a 12-2 surge that included a Hield 3-pointer and Dinjiyl Walker’s layup to put the Sooners ahead 20-11 with 7:45 to go before intermission.
-Hield scored 10 of Oklahoma’s next 17 points, with his 3-pointer extending Oklahoma’s lead to 37-19 with 1 ½ minutes left.
+Oklahoma missed 11 of its first 15 shots as George Mason built a 9-8 lead eight minutes in, but Khadeem Lattin’s layup started a 12-2 surge that included a Hield 3-pointer and Dinjiyl Walker’s layup to put the Sooners ahead 20-11 eight minutes before intermission.
+Hield scored 10 of Oklahoma’s next 17 points, his 3-pointer extending Oklahoma’s lead to 37-19 with 1:31 left.

 The Patriots scored the final four points of the half to trail 37-23 at the break, and drew within 43-31 on Vaughn Gray’s layup four minutes into the second half.
 The Sooners put it away from there, scoring nine of the next 11 points to go ahead 52-33 on Hield’s basket with 11:35 remaining.

-GAME NOTEBOOK: Lattin tied a season high with nine boards off the bench, helping the Sooners outrebound the Patriots 47-38. … Jackson has averaged 14.8 points in his past four games, more than double his season average (6.5). … The Sooners open Big 12 play Saturday at home against Baylor.
+GAME NOTEBOOK: Lattin tied a career high with nine rebounds off the bench, helping the Sooners outrebound the Patriots 45-38. … Jackson has averaged 14.8 points in his past four games. … The Sooners open Big 12 play Saturday at home against Baylor.